Helping Pets Move Around

 As our pets age we can commonly see them decline in their ability to get around the house.
 This can affect all sizes of dogs, but we have the most trouble with helping our larger dogs get around due to their size and weight.
-Symptoms of mobility decline can include: difficulty getting up from lying or sitting positions, paws slipping on the floor, falling, or difficulty going up stairs and/or jumping.
+Symptoms of mobility decline can include: difficulty getting up from lying or sitting positions, paws slipping on the floor, falling, or difficulty going up stairs and/or jumping and age.
 Listed below are some of the recommendations we make daily at Senior Paws-Last Wishes to aid pets with mobility decline.
+We will list useful information how helping pets move around, and making their life easier.

 - If your house has tile or wood floors (as most houses do), adding extra rugs throughout the house can help to increase traction for our pets.
 This can include runners, bath mats, full sized rugs or even yoga mats (which are also easy to clean if accidents happen).
 Some newer brands of rugs even have an outer lining that is completely removable and machine washable, making it easy to clean up any mess left behind.
 And don’t forget about the stairs!
 An easy solution for extra traction on the stairs is to buy rug squares that have adhesive on the back.
 These are easily placed on each stair and can later be removed if needed.